FIWARE/tutorials.Extended-Properties/README.md

 ```

 In this case, the response provides a new sub-attribute `lang` with the details of the language that was selected
-together with the sub-attribute `value` with the content of the string in the corresponding *Italian* language.
+together with the sub-attribute `value` with the content of the string in the corresponding *German* language.
 It is
 important to notice that in this response the value of `type` is *Property* and there is no `LanguageMap` but `value`
 sub-attribute.